Have no fear - Guyana Chronicle

 Hutson for his part vouched for the ability of the teachers on standby stating: “Retired teachers: they’ve walked the system before.
 Many of them are retired head teachers, senior masters and mistresses, so they have an understanding of the system.
 Secondly, with Cyril Potter’s College of Education that’s where they learned to write schemes and lesson plans and so on.
 The information that is needed for the movement of the school will be in the school so all the teachers have to do is to access the material and activate the system.”

-Workable plan
+Workable Plan

 Speaking to the concerns raised by the parent of the Queen’s College student, Henry reminded the gathering that although the plan cannot be a perfect one, it is a workable one.
 She invited those with concerns about the plan to put forward alternative solutions even as she added that the government will not sit idly by while students in the mix are not permitted their right to an education.